-So on the 7th day, God rested and He gave the people a command to do so and keep the Sabbath holy.
+So on the 7th day, God ceased from His work and He gave the people a command to observe the Sabbath and keep the Sabbath holy.

 Exodus 20:8-11 says:

-So we can see that God gave us a command to rest and do no work on the Sabbath and to keep the Sabbath holy but what day IS the Sabbath?
+So we can see that God gave us a command to rest, do no work on the Sabbath and to keep the Sabbath holy but in considering how to celebrate the Sabbath day we have to consider what day IS the Sabbath?
 And does it matter?